Bake a cake, grab a crown and get ready to sing. It’s time to throw your furry friend an Instagram-worthy dog birthday party.

 Every item featured has been hand-selected by pet lovers and paw-rents like you, so you can feel confident in the quality and assortment in each box.

-So, if you want to “add excitement to the party,” says West, the Birthday Goody Box is an absolute must.
+So, if you want to “add excitement to the party,” says West, a Birthday Goody Box is an absolute must.

 PRO TIP: Repurpose the box as a placemat or a toy bin for the dogs at the party.